 No deductible for PIP

-Benefits even when you are not the driver
+Additional benefits even when you are not the driver

 In addition to covering you or your passengers in an accident, there are two other scenarios where your PIP coverage may also benefit you.

-First scenario is if you were a pedestrian and you were hit by a vehicle while crossing the street.
+If you were a pedestrian and you were hit by a vehicle while crossing the street.
 In this instance, your PIP coverage will be the primary coverage to take care of your injuries.

 PIP coverage is a great option for many drivers by providing peace of mind of knowing that they don't have to worry about medical bills in the event of an auto-related accident.
 For someone who may not have access to consistent individual medical insurance coverage.
 PIP could also be that essential coverage for the much needed medical attention after an accident.